International Admissions Requirements

 What standardized test scores will I need to submit to UD?

-English proficiency exams such as TOEFL or IELTS are required.
-(Either exam satisfies the requirement; we have no preference of one over the other.)
+English proficiency exams such as TOEFL or IELTS are required (either exam satisfies the requirement).
 International students are not required to submit standardized test scores such as the SAT or ACT.

 I was admitted to University Studies instead of my selected major.
 What does this mean?

 At the University of Delaware, we carefully evaluate each application, taking into consideration qualifications and preparation for selected majors.
-We may select University Studies if space no longer remains in your selected majors, or if your preparation does not meet the requirements of your selected majors.
+We may admit you to University Studies if space no longer remains in your selected major(s) or if your application does not meet the requirements of your selected major(s).

-My student portal says I have been admitted to the International Foundation Semester (IFS).
+My student portal says I have been admitted to the Accelerate-U Delaware (A-UD) program.
 What does that mean?

-This means you have been admitted to the University of Delaware as a student in the International Foundation Semester (IFS), which is designed to help new international students build a strong academic, linguistic, and cultural foundation during their first semester at UD.
-IFS offers specialized support to each student, ensuring a smooth transition to college life and preparing students for success.
-IFS is only offered in fall semesters.
+This means you have been admitted to the University of Delaware as a student in the Accelerate-U Delaware (A-UD) program, which is designed to help new international students build a strong academic, linguistic and cultural foundation during their first semester at UD.
+A-UD offers specialized support to each student, ensuring a smooth transition to college life and preparing students for success.
+A-UD is only offered in fall semesters.

 My portal says I have been conditionally admitted and placed in Academic Transitions.
 What does that mean?